SMARTRACTECHNOLOGY-PUBLIC/smartcosmos-sdk-java-android/README.md

  - OTP Calculation (RFC 6238)
  - AsciiHex Conversion
+ - Intent launcher (allows to open URLs, new emails, etc.)

 ## Join SMART COSMOS
 Are you ready to become part of creating something really big?
 With SMART COSMOS